Buzzard Rock Trail: A 6-Mile Hike with Commanding Views Near Front Royal, Virginia

 You’ll encounter small rock scrambles here and there as you make your way along the ridge.
 The west-facing views toward Green Mountain are especially scenic.

-There are lots of rocky outcrops to settle in on for the views.
-You’ll also see several stone fire pits and cleared tent camping areas along the trail.
+There are gentle slopes and rock outcrops to settle in on for the views.
+You’ll also see stone fire pits and cleared tent camping areas along the trail.

 At the 3.1-mile mark, look for a short spur trail on the left.
-This leads out to an east-facing outcrop for views toward Front Royal in the distance.
+This leads out to an east-facing outcrop for nice views across nearby Front Royal.

-From here, re-trace your steps to the parking lot.
-If you can, check out the alternative Buzzard Rock Overlook on your way to Signal Knob another day.
+Re-trace your steps for the return trip to the parking lot.
+Check out the alternative Buzzard Rock Overlook on your way to Signal Knob another day.

 Wrap-Up Notes

-From the parking area, this hike took me three hours, including time spent ogling the plentiful views all along the Buzzard Rock Trail.
+From the small lot, this day hike near Northern Virginia took me three hours, including time spent ogling natural features, native plants and amazing views.

-From here, downtown Front Royal is less than a 20-minute drive.
+From Mountain Rd., downtown Front Royal is less than a 20-minute drive.
 Re-fuel at a Main Street fave, like Vibrissa Beer or L’Dees Pancake House.

-Stroll the streets of historic downtown or sit in the gazebo in the town square.
-From Front Royal, you’re a short six-minute drive to Shenandoah National Park.
+Stroll historic downtown or sit in the gazebo in the town square.
+From Front Royal, you’re a short drive to Skyline Drive and Shenandoah National Park.